QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 ## Users

-Before coding some application, one must think about the future users
+Before coding some application, you must think about what kinds of persons will use it

-* lang/country
+* language/country
 * age
 * colour-blind, partially sighted ...
 * culture
-* devices (computer ? keyboard ? mouse ?)
+* devices (computer? keyboard? mouse?)
 * screen orientation, size on tablet/phone
 * day/night mode
 * knowledge about computer/...
-* illiterate ?
+* illiterate?

 You can't make something that would be perfect and good for everyone but try to make some categories of users and provide them an application that would aim to satisfy most of their requests.
+For instance, you can

+* make a website/app per country,
+* add a settings tab to enable the day/night mode,
+* think about the color-blind users when designing,
+* make your website/app responsive
+* ...

 <hr class="sl">

 ## Steps

 1. create some categories of users
-2. ask some real persons matching your categories where they would go to find XXX in the menus, ... in order to test your interface.
+2. ask persons matching your categories where they would go to find XXX in the menus, ... in order to test your interface.
-3. create some ``UML`` diagrams to formalize the interactions between the application and users
+3. create **UML**'s diagrams to formalize
+the interactions between the application and users
 4. make a static mockup
 5. test your mockup
 6. make a dynamic mockup (links working, some code, ...)
 7. test again

-OR you can follows theses steps
+OR you can follow my steps

-1. categories of users / tests on some users
-2. create a dynamic mockup
+1. create a dynamic mockup
-3. and repeat theses steps
+2. and repeat theses steps
     1. test and reviews by users
     2. filter changes to be made
     3. implement one or more changes